top of page

 It's Incredible, Most People Don't Understand; The Economy is Built on Debt

-Modern economies have become exercises in financial gravity: debt pulls at everything.
-Public borrowing in the UK now hovers near levels last seen after the financial crisis; household debt is rising faster than disposable income and consumer credit, particularly revolving credit, has grown into a structural feature of the post-pandemic landscape.
-The Bank of England notes that credit-card balances have increased at their fastest sustained rate in over a decade, while interest rate hikes have pushed repayment costs to heights unseen since the mid-2000s.
+The gravitational financial pull of debt propels every modern economy.
+When measured as a percentage of GDP, public borrowing in the UK is currently c.5%.
+Yet, household debt is rising faster than disposable income and consumer credit, particularly revolving credit, which has grown into a structural feature of the post-pandemic landscape.
+The Bank of England notes that credit-card balances have increased at their fastest sustained rate in over a decade, reaching £1,895 per active card (July 2025) and £2,579 per household (August 2025), while interest rate hikes have pushed repayment costs to heights unseen since the mid-2000s.

 These figures are not just macroeconomic curiosities.
 They define the lived reality of millions who experience the financial system not as a set of markets, but as a calendar of obligations.